|Select any Amethyst Jewelry Image Below To See Available Jewelry Items

 Other rare quality amethyst collectible items are available as well including amethyst spheres and polished amethyst crystals.

-Quartz varieties are commonly separated into two groups based on the size of the individual grains or crystals; macrocrystalline quartz in which individual crystals are distinguishable with the naked eye, and cryptocrystalline quartz in which the individual crystals are too small to be easily distinguishable under the light microscope.
+Quartz varieties are commonly separated into two groups based on the size of the individual grains or crystals; macrocrystalline quartz in which individual crystals are distinguishable with the naked eye, and cryptocrystalline quartz in which the individual crystals are so small that they are not easily distinguishable even under the light microscope.

 Some of the natural macrocrystalline quartz varieties are; natural color purple quartz (Amethyst), natural quartz with golden-orange-yellow color (Citrine), natural colorless quartz (known as Rock Crystal or as Quartz Crystal), natural color rose-pink quartz (Rose Quartz), natural quartz crystal with rutile inclusions (Rutilated Quartz), and natural color gray-brown quartz crystal known as Smoky Quartz.

 The purple color of natural amethyst is due to small amounts (approximately 40 parts per million) of oxidized iron impurities at specific sites in the crystal structure of quartz.

 To see more jewelry items, gems, collectables, or crystals for another mineral variety, visit the alphabetical Mineral Index at mineralminers.com with links to images of natural gift items for each mineral listed in this index - all with secure SSL on-line ordering.

 |Lapis Lazuli Jewelry

-|Moonstone Jewelry||Pink Tourmaline Jewelry||Peridot Jewelry
+|Pink Tourmaline Jewelry